Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Learning LRNNs

 \subsection{Learning the Output Weights}

 To learn the output weights $W^\mathrm{out}$, we run the input values from the time series $S(0),\dots,S(n)$ through the network (in input receiving mode), particularly through the reservoir.
-For this, we build the sequence of corresponding reservoir states $R(0),\dots,R(n)$, where the reservoir start vector $r_0$ (cf. Sect.~\ref{define}) can be chosen arbitrarily but with all non-zero entries (cf. Prop.~\ref{chad}):
+This means, we build the sequence of corresponding reservoir states $R(0),\dots,R(n)$ where the reservoir start vector $r$ (see above) in principle can be chosen arbitrarily but with all nonzero entries (cf. \cref{chad}):

 We want to predict the next input value $S(t+\tau)$, given the current input and reservoir states $S(t)$ and $R(t)$.
 To achieve this, we comprise all but the last input and reservoir states in one matrix $X$ with: